Lonavala

-Lonavala (ISO: Loṇāvaḷā) is a hill station town and a Municipal Council in the Pune district, Maharashtra, India.
+Lonavala-Khandala is a hill station and a municipal council in the Pune district, Maharashtra.
 It is about 64 km west of Pune and 96 km to the east of Mumbai.
 It is known for its production of the hard candy chikki and is also a major stop on the railway line connecting Mumbai and Pune.
 From the Pune suburbs, local trains are available from Pune Junction.
-Both the Mumbai-Pune Expressway as well as the Mumbai-Bengaluru highway pass through Lonavala.
+The Mumbai-Pune Expressway and the Mumbai-Pune national highway both pass through Lonavala.

-Lonavala is also home to INS Shivaji (formerly HMIS Shivaji) which is the Indian Navy's Premier Technical Training Institute.
-On 16 Feb 1945, the Establishment was commissioned as HMIS Shivaji and since then, the premier Technical Training Establishment of the Indian Navy trains officers.
+Lonavala is also home to INS Shivaji (formerly HMIS Shivaji), the Indian Navy's premier technical training institute.
+On 16 February 1945, the Establishment was commissioned as HMIS Shivaji and since then, the premier Technical Training Establishment of the Indian Navy trains officers.

-Etymology

-The name Lonavala derives from Leni (Prakrit, A resting place carved from stone) and Avali (Prakrit, series).
-Lonavali in Prakrit is a place that has a series of such Lenis around it.

 History

 Present day Lonavala was a part of the Seuna (Yadava) dynasty.
 Later, the Mughals realised the strategic importance of the region and kept the region for an extended time.
 The forts in the region and the "Mavala" warriors played an important role in the history of the Maratha Empire and that of the Peshwas.

-In 1871, the Lonavala and Khandala hill stations were discovered by Lord Elphinstone, who was the Governor of Bombay Presidency at the time.
+In 1871, the Lonavala and Khandala hill stations were established by Lord Elphinstone, who was the Governor of Bombay Presidency at the time.